seanhillweb/wordpress-theme-source/README.md

 HTML5, CSS3, Sass, Compass, and PHP are the primary technologies used.

 Sass is used as our styling preprocessor, and Compass is used to watch the changes in terminal.
-Check out the "How to use this theme" section for more details.
+Check out the "How to modify this theme" section for more details.

 Designed and developed by myself, Sean Hill.